johndoe31415/x509sak/README.md

 ## buildchain
-The "buildchain" command is useful if you want to have a complete (or partial) certificate chain from a given leaf certfificate and a bundle of CAs. x509sak will figure out which of the CAs are appropriate (if any) and generate a chain in the order you want (root to leaf or leaf to root) including the certs you want (e.g., all certificates, all except root cert, etc.).
+The "buildchain" command is useful if you want to have a complete (or partial) certificate chain from a given leaf certificate and a bundle of CAs. x509sak will figure out which of the CAs are appropriate (if any) and generate a chain in the order you want (root to leaf or leaf to root) including the certs you want (e.g., all certificates, all except root cert, etc.).
 This is useful if